Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Experiments

 We consider the precondition $\psi$ that assigns to each non constant variable the parameter corresponding to its (generic) initial value: $\psi=\var(\{x_1-x_{10}, x_2-x_{20},...\})$.
-We then consider a complete template $\pi$ of degree 2 over all the system's variables: $\pi$ is a linear combination of $n=190$ monomials that uses as many parameters.
+Note that $G=\{x_1-x_{10}, x_2-x_{20},...\}$ is a set of generators for $\Id(\psi)$, and in fact a Gr\"{o}bner basis w.r.t. the lexicographic order (Proposition \ref{prop:special}).
+We then consider a complete template $\pi$ of degree 2 over all the system's variables: $\pi$ is a linear combination of $n=190$ monomials that uses as many template parameters.
 We then run $\gdc(\psi,\pi)$, which returns, after $m=3$ iterations and about 16s, a pair $(V,J)$.
 The vector space $V$ corresponds to a result template with 10 parameters, $\pi'=\sum_{i=1}^{10} a_i\cdot p_i$.
 The instances of $\pi'$ are therefore all and only the system's polynomial invariants of degree $\leq 2$, starting from a fully generic precondition (Theorem \ref{th:corr}(a)).
 These include all the polynomial invariants mentioned in \cite{San10,Liu}, and several new ones, like the following

+Let $\phi\defi \var(\pi'[\reals^n])$ be the variety defined by the result template $\pi'$.
+The invariant ideal $J$ returned by the algorithm represents the {weakest algebraic precondition} $\chi\defi \var(J)$ such that $\chi\impl [F_1] \phi$: in other words, the largest algebraic precondition for which all instances of $\pi'$ are polynomial invariants (Theorem \ref{th:instructive}(b)).
+Moreover, $\chi$ is also the {weakest algebraic invariant} included in $\phi$ (Theorem \ref{th:instructive}(a)).
+A Gr\"{o}bner basis of $J$ consists of 12 polynomials that represent as many conservation laws of the system (see Appendix \ref{app:exp}).